-Peggy and Dewey Chiesl were visiting Pat and Rick from Minnesota, where he used to sail a 35-foot Columbia on Lake Superior.
+Peggy and Dewey Chiesl were visiting Pat and Rick from Minnesota, where he used to sail Lake Superior on a 35-foot Columbia.
 I asked whether he carried sacrificial anchors for the notorious rock bottoms of the Great Lakes.
 “No, I never had to do that.
 I always got my rode up.
 But I’ve learned more about anchoring than I care to know.
 I found it best to put out two bow anchors spaced well enough apart to avoid slipping.
 They both closed up together once in a 50-knot wind that stirred up the waves fiercely.
 And at 3 in the morning.”

 We flew the spinnaker downwind for miles and then gybed it to go back to port.
 Somehow Dewey and I got the gybe fouled, so it took more than the usual “18 seconds” to redeploy.
 Everyone enjoyed that.
 Sailing into Sarah Creek, suddenly a small pod of dolphins flew up beside the boat, to everyone’s delight.
 Quite an afternoon.

-People who boat on the Great Lakes are surprised at the velocity of an ocean current such as the one we experience way up on the York River.
+People who boat on the Great Lakes haven’t felt the velocity of an ocean current such as the one we experience way up on the York River.
 But Bob Giddings of suburban Detroit had a different take as he brought his wife Carla to go sailing.